gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [user guide chapter](docs/userguide/nativeBinaries.html#native_binaries:cunit) and the cunit sample (`samples/native-binaries/cunit`) in the distribution to learn more.
 Expect deeper integration with CUnit (and other native testing tools) in the future.

+### Component metadata rules can control whether a component version is considered changing

+Component metadata rules can now control whether a component version is considered changing, or in other words, whether the contents of one and the same component version may change over time.
+(A common example for a changing component version is a Maven snapshot dependency.)
+This makes it possible to implement custom strategies for deciding if a component version is changing.
+In the following example, every component version whose group is `my.company` and whose version number ends in `-dev` will be considered changing:

+    dependencies {
+        components {
+            eachComponent { ComponentMetadataDetails details ->
+                details.changing =
+                    details.id.group == "my.company" &&
+                        details.id.version.endsWith("-dev")
+            }
+        }
+    }

+This feature is especially useful when dealing with Ivy repositories.

 ### Tooling API exposes information on a project's publications

 Tooling API clients can now get basic information on a project's publications: